Y7K4/y7k4.github.io/_posts/2020-10-07-publicly_hide_magic_strings.md

 ## What's next

-* To make it easy to understand, the keys come in pairs, but as $KQ$ has a fixed length, two keys in a pair can be combined together.
-* Embed this into the search box.
+* Embed the magic string system into the search box.
 * Create a lot of magic strings for fun.